 Evaluating code review feedback for technical soundness

-Responding to code reviews with technically accurate and informed decisions
+Responding to code review feedback with technically accurate implementations

 !
 Prerequisites & Limits